patrick-gu/patrick-gu/README.md

 Currently, I'm working on various projects in the [Rust](https://github.com/rust-lang/rust) programming language.

-I enjoy learning about computers and math, and hope to continue study programming in the future.
+I enjoy learning about computers and math, and hope to continue studying programming in the future.

 <!--
 **patrick-gu/patrick-gu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.